kalthommusa/Visual-Pollution-Object-Detection/README.md

 In this project, I trained a custom model using Tensorflow Object Detection API version 2 on Google Colab to detect and classify 10 types of visual pollution on street imagery taken from a moving vehicle in Saudi Arabia.

-##Visual pollution types:
+## Visual pollution types:

-● GRAFFITI
+● 1- GRAFFITI

-● FADED SIGNAGE
+● 2- FADED SIGNAGE

-● POTHOLES
+● 3- POTHOLES

-● GARBAGE
+● 4- GARBAGE

-● CONSTRUCTION ROAD
+● 5- CONSTRUCTION ROAD

-● BROKEN_SIGNAGE
+● 6- BROKEN_SIGNAGE

-● BAD BILLBOARD
+● 7- BAD BILLBOARD

-● SAND ON ROAD
+● 8- SAND ON ROAD

-● CLUTTER_SIDEWALK
+● 9- CLUTTER_SIDEWALK

-● UNKEPT_FACADE
+● 10- UNKEPT_FACADE

 ## Technology and tools used: